brettlangdon/gopkg/README.md

 `gopkg.sh` provides the commands `mkgopkg`, `rmgopkg` and `gopkg` which are used to create, remove and activate go projects.

-`gopkg` was written for fun in a few hours, so no guarantee that it'll work for everyone on every system.
+The first iteration of `gopkg` was written in just a few hours, so no guarantee that it'll work for everyone on every system.
 If you experience any issues, please open an issue and I'd be more than happy to investigate with you.